On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 For a class of valuations that contains valuations with ties, the above result shows that we know how every cardinal allocation mechanism that is truthful, non-bossy, and neutral must behave on the sub-class of \emph{strict} valuations: it must behave like a serial-quota mechanism on these valuations.
 In particular, this implies that any such mechanism must behave like a serial-quota mechanism on the sub-class of additive valuations that are strict.
-As it is known \cite{AmanatidisBM16} that every serial-quota mechanism has poor MMS approximation of only $\frac{1}{\lfloor{\frac{m-n+2}{2}}\rfloor}$, we derive the following strong negative result for fair allocation of indivisible goods.
+As it is known \cite{AmanatidisBM16} that every serial-quota mechanism has poor MMS approximation\textsuperscript{\ref{footnote:ref-to-mms}} of only $\frac{1}{\lfloor{\frac{m-n+2}{2}}\rfloor}$, we derive the following strong negative result for fair allocation of indivisible goods.

-\begin{restatable}{application}{mms} For $n\geq 2$ agents with additive valuations over $m\geq n+2$ goods, for any constant $\rho>\frac{1}{\lfloor{\frac{m-n+2}{2}}\rfloor}$ there does not exist a $\rho$-MMS cardinal allocation mechanism that is truthful, non-bossy, and neutral on strict additive valuations.
+\begin{restatable}{application}{mms} { Consider $n\geq 2$ agents with additive valuations over $m\geq n+2$ goods.
+Then for any $\rho>\frac{1}{\lfloor{\frac{m-n+2}{2}}\rfloor}$, any cardinal allocation mechanism which is truthful, non-bossy, and neutral on the sub-class of strict additive valuations cannot be $\rho$-MMS. }

 \end{restatable} The simple mechanism for strict additive valuations in which each agent picks one good in her turn and the last agent receives all remaining goods is $\rho$-MMS for $\rho=\frac{1}{\lfloor{\frac{m-n+2}{2}}\rfloor}$, and this mechanism is a serial-quota mechanism so it is truthful, non-bossy, and neutral.
-Thus, this result shows that no mechanism which is truthful, non-bossy, and neutral on strict additive valuations can have a better MMS appropriation than this trivial mechanism.
+Thus, this result shows that no mechanism which is truthful, non-bossy, and neutral on additive valuations can have a better MMS approximation than this trivial mechanism.

-We thus see that the impact of truthfulness on the performance is significant: in contrast to our negative result showing that $\rho$ is at most $O(1/m)$ for truthful mechanisms, allocation algorithms (that are not truthful but are neutral and non-bossy) give $\rho$ that is a constant.\footnote{Getting the full MMS is impossible, by \cite{KurokawaPW18}.
-A sequence of works explored the best fraction obtainable, with the state of the art being slightly above $3/4$ \cite{akrami2023breaking}.} For example, $\rho=1/2$ can be obtained by the ``bag-filling" algorithm presented in \cite{Garg2019}.
+We thus see that the impact of truthfulness on performance is significant: in contrast to our negative result showing that $\rho$ is at most $O(1/m)$ for truthful mechanisms, allocation algorithms (that are not truthful but are neutral and non-bossy) give $\rho$ that is a constant.\footnote{Getting the full MMS is impossible, by \cite{KurokawaPW18}.
+A sequence of works explored the best fraction obtainable, with the state of the art being slightly above $3/4$ \cite{akrami2023breaking}.} For example, $\rho=1/2$ can be obtained by the ``bag-filling'' algorithm presented in \cite{Garg2019}.
 This algorithm is a simple greedy allocation algorithm (that is non-truthful) which is non-bossy and neutral.